 Despite the increase in average life expectancy, the maximum life span—the oldest age to which people can live—has changed little since records have been kept.
 Despite the best genetic makeup and healthiest lifestyle, the chance of living to be 120 is tiny.
 Madame Jeanne Calment had the longest documented lifespan: 122 years (1875 to 1997).

 Several factors influence life expectancy:

 Heredity: Heredity influences whether a person will develop a disorder.
 For example, a person who inherits genes that increase the risk of developing high cholesterol levels is likely to have a shorter life.
 A person who inherits genes that protect against coronary artery disease and cancer is likely to have a longer life.
 There is good evidence that living to a very old age—to 100 or older—runs in families.

-Lifestyle: Avoiding smoking, not abusing drugs and alcohol Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more , maintaining a healthy weight and diet Diets A diet is whatever a person eats, regardless of the goal—whether it is losing weight, gaining weight, reducing fat intake, avoiding carbohydrates, or having no particular goal.
-However, the... read more , and exercising Benefits of Exercise Regular exercise makes the heart stronger and the lungs fitter, enabling the cardiovascular system to deliver more oxygen to the body with every heartbeat and the pulmonary system to increase... read more help people function well and avoid disorders.
+Lifestyle: Avoiding smoking, not abusing drugs and alcohol Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more , maintaining a healthy weight and diet Nutritional Requirements General guidelines for a healthy diet have been developed even though daily nutritional requirements, including those for essential nutrients, vary depending on age, sex, height, weight, physical... read more , exercising Benefits of Exercise Regular exercise makes the heart stronger and the lungs fitter, enabling the cardiovascular system to deliver more oxygen to the body with every heartbeat and the pulmonary system to increase... read more , and getting recommended vaccinations and screening examinations help people function well and avoid disorders.